 Pieces or ensembles from individual designer/makers, small workshops or larger manufactures can be entered.
 Projects entered in the Production Made category must have been made with batch production in mind, they do not necessarily need to be in production at the moment.
 Anyone involved may enter any piece(s) with the permission of the designer and manufacture.
 Past winners have included Ballot Chair designed by Barber & Osgerby and produced by Isokon Plus and Ian McChesney Bench produced by Benchmark.

 This category is open to anyone currently in education or who has left education in the past 12 months.
 There are two cash prizes for this category, £1000 for the winner and £500 for the people’s choice.
 Past winners have included graduates from the Building Crafts College and Central St Martins.
+The Student Designer category has been postponed until 2022 to help students who have been affected by covid disruptions.

 A Structural Award is given at the judges discretion to a project that has a worth structure.
 Past winners have included The Macallan Distillery & Visitor Experience by Rogers Stirk Harbour + Partners and House in a Garden by Gianni Botsford Architects.